cclivick/word-guess-game/README.md

 This is a relatively simple "hangman"-style word guess game that does several things:

 1. Provides users with a hint of the word they are guessing in the form of a picture.
-2. Shows users the number of letters in the word they are guessing.
+2. Shows users the number of letters in the word they are guessing (using underscores).
 3. Replaces underscores with correct letters that the user has guessed.
 4. Displays incorrect letters that the user has guessed.
 5. Increase a "Wins" number if the user correctly guesses the word.